ErinMorelli/em-media-handler/docs/configuration/settings.rst

 format
 ######
 Specify a Filebot naming format.
-During mediahandler, it will be appended to the media type's ``folder`` value to form a complete path.
+During processing, it will be appended to the media type's ``folder`` value to form a complete path.
 See Filebot's `format expressions documentation <https://www.filebot.net/naming.html>`_ for more details.

 TV Default: ``"{n}/Season {s}/{n.space('.')}.{'S'+s.pad(2)}E{e.pad(2)}"``